MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/user-setup.md

 The Install Administration application is used by the instructor guide setup scripts to provide user administration.
 The results of this process should be stored in the **ADMIN_APP_ID** and **ADMIN_APP_SECRET** secure variables.

-1. Create a new Application named **Approvals Kit Instructor Admin** following [Register an application with Microsoft Entra id and create a service principal](https://learn.microsoft.com/entra/identity-platform/howto-create-service-principal-portal#register-an-application-with-microsoft-entra-id-and-create-a-service-principal)
+1. Create a new Application named **Approvals Kit Instructor Admin** following [Register an application with Microsoft Entra ID and create a service principal](https://learn.microsoft.com/entra/identity-platform/howto-create-service-principal-portal#register-an-application-with-microsoft-entra-id-and-create-a-service-principal)

 1. Select **Register**

 1. Select **Microsoft.Graph**

-1. Ensure that API permissions of type **application** for **User.ReadWrite.Add** and **UserAuthenticationMethod.ReadWrite.All**
+1. Ensure that API permissions are of type **application** for **User.ReadWrite.Add** and **UserAuthenticationMethod.ReadWrite.All**

 1. Select grant admin consent for the application by selecting text similar to **Grant admin consent for Contoso**

   ![Screenshot of Microsoft Graph permissions for Approvals Kit Instructor Admin app](./media/approvals-kit-instructor-admin-app-api-permissions.png)

-1. Create Secret by moving to **Certificates and Secrets** section and click **New client secret**.
+1. Create Secret by moving to **Certificates and Secrets** section and select **New client secret**.

 1. Add description and select an appropriate expiry date.
-Click **Add**.
+Select **Add**.

 1. Copy the secret value and save it in **ADMIN_APP_SECRET**.